Scalarful double beta decay: Off-shell scalar decaying into neutrinos

 This phase space distribution can be compared against the \tvbb\;background, i.e., the $g_{ij}\rightarrow0$ limit, to obtain limits on the effective coupling $|\sum_{i,j}g_{ij}U_{ei}U_{ej}||\sum_{k,l}g_{kl}|$ in this case.
 However, on top of the effective coupling being quadratic in the scalar-neutrino coupling $g_{ab}$, the limit is further weakened by the phase space suppression and the heavy scalar propagator.
 A $t$-channel diagram could be also considered; however, it would be suppressed compared to $s$-channel decay due to an additional propagator, and we do not expect the contribution to significantly modify the limits obtained here.

 We now consider the case of a massive off-shell scalar decaying into light sterile neutrinos.
-Such a scenario has been discussed, for instance, in the context of self-interacting sterile neutrino dark matter~\cite{Johns:2019cwc,Fuller:2024noz}.
 If the light sterile neutrino mass is sufficiently below the Q-value, there are several possible sources of distortion to the \tvbb\;spectrum.
 First of all, the decay may involve the emission of one active and one sterile neutrino via mixing at the two beta decay vertices.
 Secondly, both vertices may involve emission of sterile neutrinos.
 Finally, this diagram can interfere with the \ovbbp\;diagram where the scalar then mediates a sterile neutrino self-interaction resulting in a four-lepton final state.
 Once again, we ignore the $t$-channel diagram contribution to the two-sterile final state.
 The total rate then reads

 where $\Gamma^{2\nu}$ is the SM \tvbb\;rate given in \cref{eq:2nugamma}.
 The single sterile neutrino emitting rate $\Gamma^{\nu N}$ is given similarly in terms of the phase space integrals $G^{\nu N}_i$, but now without the magnetic piece,